enkidevs/curriculum/comp-sci/data-structures-and-algorithms/intro-graphs/the-tree-data-structure.md

 ![treeds](https://img.enkipro.com/7816fd226319c7a636bf356a6929cf30.png)

-For example, a data structure that implements the *Tree* ADT is LinkedList, whose nodes have at most one child.
+For example, a data structure that implements the *Tree* ADT[1] is LinkedList[2], whose nodes have at most one child.

 One of the most intuitive multilayered data structure representation is the *family tree*: a common ancestor has one or more children, who in turn have children of their own etc.